St. Bartholomew's Episcopal Church (Manhattan): Landmark status

 Saint Bartholomew's Church and Community House was designated a landmark by the New York City Landmarks Preservation Commission in 1967, a move opposed at the time by the rector and vestry.
 Beginning in 1981, St. Bartholomew's found itself the subject of a much-publicized case concerning air rights in the highly-competitive New York real estate market clashing with historical preservation.
-Some of the members of the parish wanted to replace the community house and open terrace with a high-rise commercial structure that would re-capitalize the parish's depleted funds; following a series of public hearing the Landmarks Preservation Commission turned down the plans for a high-rise office building.
+Some of the members of the parish wanted to replace the community house and open terrace with a high-rise commercial structure that would re-capitalize the parish's depleted funds.
+Following a series of public hearings, the Landmarks Preservation Commission turned down the plans for a high-rise office building.
 The church unsuccessfully argued before the United States Court of Appeals for the Second Circuit in Manhattan that the Landmark designation violated their constitutional rights.
 That decision was appealed to the U.S. Supreme Court, which eventually resolved the matter in favor of the Landmarks Commission in 1991 by declining to hear the appeal.

 In 1992, with the parish's support, the St Bartholomew's Preservation Foundation was established.
 After a two-year fund drive, restoration of the St. Bartholomew's site began.
 Leaking roof drains were made watertight, the iconic dome was temporarily secured, and the Great Terrace and 50th Street wall were rebuilt.
 "Inside Park," the site's popular restaurant, also opened in 1992.
 In 2012, the wholly independent St. Bartholomew's Conservancy replaced the St. Bartholomew's Preservation Foundation.

 The National Historic Landmarks Committee of the National Park Service Advisory Board unanimously recommended that the St. Bartholomew's site be designated a National Historic Landmark, citing its importance as an exceptional work of architecture and art.
 On November 2, 2016, St. Bartholomew's Church and Community House were designated a National Historic Landmark.
 Restoration of the church's iconic dome was completed in 2017.

 Music

 One of the church's former choir-directors was the famous conductor Leopold Stokowski, who was brought from the United Kingdom by St. Bart's; he was followed by the organist-choirmaster David McKinley Williams.
-St. Bartholomew's is noted for its Skinner Organ Company pipe organ, the largest in New York and one of the ten largest in the world.
+St. Bartholomew's is noted for its Skinner Organ Company pipe organ, the largest in New York and among the largest in the world.
 It was dedicated in a concert December 9, 1930, in a concert given by Williams.
 Another of the church's music directors was Harold Friedell, the well-known composer and Juilliard educator.
 The church's renowned choir has maintained its distinction under the direction of conductors such as organist-music director Jack Ossewaarde, William Trafka and James Litton.
 The Chorister Program has also had success in bringing together children ages 6–18 to sing in the church, and has been featured on shows such as The Today Show and Good Morning America.